linsomniac/spotify_to_ytmusic/README.md

 ## Getting Started

-Install Python and Git (you may already have it)
+   - Install Python and Git (you may already have it)
+   - Make sure you have uninstalled the pip package from the original repo of linsomniac/spotify_to_ytmusic

+      On Windows:
+      ```shell
+      python -m pip uninstall spotify2ytmusic
+      ```

+      On Linux or Mac:
+      ```bash
+      python3 -m pip uninstall spotify2ytmusic
+      ```

 ## Setup Instructions